 Ballroom Dancing – In my quest to become a better dancer, and take some classes besides the required classes for my degree, I took up ballroom dancing.
 I took Ballroom I and II, Latin I and II, and West Coast Swing, and had a great time in all of them.

 Trumpet – I started in elementary school.
 I played all the way through high school, participating in all the bands from marching to symphonic to jazz to pep.
 Band trips were a lot of fun, playing the music was great, and the friends I made were really cool.
-In college I didn’t have time to play, but I’m practicing more now.
+In college I didn’t have time to play, and my trumpets are stashed away and unused now.